ForestAdmin/lumber/README.md

 NOTICE:

 - Your database credentials **are safe**.
 They are only stored in the Lumber generated microservice.
 - You may need to use the option `--ssl` if your database uses a SSL connection.
+- You can specify the hostname and the port on which your admin will be running by using the option `--hostname` and `--port`.

 ![Example](/assets/console.gif "Example")